Piatt Park

 About the Location

-Established in 1817, Piatt Park holds the distinction of being the oldest park in Cincinnati, Ohio.
-This urban green space stretches across two blocks between Elm Street and Vine Street on Garfield Place/8th Street.
+Dating back to 1817, Piatt Park holds the title of being the oldest park in Cincinnati, Ohio.
+This charming green patch stretches across two blocks between Elm and Vine Streets on Garfield Place/8th Street.

-The park was donated to the city by John H. Piatt and Benjamin M. Piatt, with the original intention of creating a market space.
+The land was gifted to the city by brothers John H. and Benjamin M. Piatt, who originally envisioned it as a market space.
+Now, it remains a quiet historical spot in the heart of downtown.

-The park features bronze statues of two U.S. Presidents from Ohio at either end.
-A sculpture of James A. Garfield faces Vine Street, while a statue of William Henry Harrison looks westward toward the Covenant First Presbyterian Church across Elm Street.
+At either end of the park, you can find bronze statues of two Ohio-born Presidents standing watch.
+A sculpture of James A. Garfield gazes toward Vine Street, while William Henry Harrison looks westward, facing the Covenant First Presbyterian Church across Elm Street.

-The Garfield statue, created by Charles Henry Niehaus, was commissioned in 1883 and unveiled in 1887.
-The Harrison statue, an equestrian monument by Louis T. Rebisso and Clement Barnhorn, was dedicated in 1896.
+The Garfield statue isn't just any monument - it was crafted by Charles Henry Niehaus, commissioned in 1883, and unveiled four years later.
+The Harrison statue is even more impressive: an equestrian monument created by Louis T. Rebisso and Clement Barnhorn, dedicated in 1896.

 All Features & Facilities